 Food: We’ll provide light lunches on both days.
 We invite you to bring a dish or drink to share, though it's not at all required.

-Childcare: We don't have childcare arranged for this workshop due to limited availability of providers.
+Childcare: We don't have childcare arranged for this workshop.
 If childcare is a barrier for you please contact firstname.lastname@example.org

 Transportation: We'll facilitate carpooling between participants.
 Additionally, the TCAT 20 bus to Enfield is a 25 minute ride from downtown Ithaca to the entrance of Ecovillage.
 From the entrance of Ecovillage it's a 10 minute walk to the Incubator Farm.